Posts

 What is Value?

-Although value permeates our existence, it seems that many people have never taken a single minute to think about what value is: what makes something good or bad, and what it means to say that something is good or bad.
+Although value permeates our existence, most people have never thought about what it is: what makes something good or bad, and what it means to say that something is good or bad.
 In this essay, I will describe four types, or layers, of value: biological, psychological, social and philosophical.
 Biological Value Biological value is what is good or bad for an organism.
 Organisms are reproducing machines.
-The form of an organism was selected to reproduce.
-So, organisms have a natural purpose: to reproduce.
+The form of an organism was selected to have the effect of reproduction.
+So, an organism has a natural purpose: to reproduce.
 Biological value is defined relative to that purpose.
 What is instrumental to an organism’s reproduction is good for that organism.
 Conversely, what is detrimental to an organism’s reproduction is bad for that organism.
 For example, it is biologically good for an oak tree to have water and sunshine, and it is biologically bad for an oak tree to be cut down.
-When we make a statement about what is biologically good or bad, it is always relativ
+When we make a statement about what is biologically good or bad, it is always rela